ivorydevrimoalt/BONZIWORLDULTRAJAVASCRIPTLIST/BWCCRules.md

 4. if e hd request me to do something to you, i will do it
 5. dont act like a kiddie
 6. Don't leave to avoid what you did
+7. if my friends bully you i am not the problem